 Charity: Thanks for having me.
-I think that I was the first the person to give observability a specific technical meaning. people have been using observability to refer to generic telemetry and of course there's the, you know, the long and storied history of observability as a mathematical duel for controllability.
-Um, but I think that we were the first people to sit down and go, okay.
-This is about the unknown unknowns.
-And if, if you accept that definition, then what else proceeds from there.
-So we'll accept that part.
+I think that I was the first person to give observability a specific technical meaning.
+People have been using observability to refer to generic telemetry.
+And of course there's the long and storied history of observability as a mathematical tool for controllability.
+But I think that we, Honeycomb were the first people to sit down and go, "Okay, this is about the unknown unknowns.
+And if you accept that definition, then what else proceeds from there?"

 Charity: Oh, I have a weird and wandering road.
-I was homeschooled, in the Backwoods of Idaho. and I went to college.
-Performance piano scholarship. when I was 15 and.
-It was really just like, get me out of here.
-Oh my God.
-I haven't seen another human being in six months.
-I'm going in the scene. but I got to college and discovered computers there cause I noticed pretty quickly that all of the music Majors were poor and I was very tired of being poor.
-So I swapped keyboards and and I've just kind of been tinkering ever since.
-And you know, I love it.
-You know, I really loved it.
-There are so many people with nontraditional backgrounds in, in like in engineering and, and it makes me a little sad that I feel like, the doors are closing a little bit, you know, that, that, that there are these certifications and these qualifications and stuff that, you know, when I got started, it was really just like, everyone was so desperate.
+I was homeschooled in the Backwoods of Idaho and I went to college in a performance piano scholarship, when I was 15.
+It was really just like a, "Get me out of here.
+Oh my God, I haven't seen another human being in six months.
+I'm going insane."
+But I got to college and discovered computers there.
+Because I noticed pretty quickly that all of the music majors were poor and I was very tired of being poor.
+So I swapped keyboards and I've just kind of been tinkering ever since.
+I love it.
+I really loved it.
+There are so many people with non-traditional backgrounds in engineering and it makes me a little sad that I feel like the doors are closing a little bit, that there are these certifications and these qualifications and stuff that, when I got started, it was really just like, everyone was so desperate.

 Charity: I feel like we could rant about this for a long time.